rechtianaputri/metaSVR/README.md

-metaSVR is an R Package to integrates Support Vector Regression (SVR) with various metaheuristic algorithms for automated hyperparameter tuning which is: Cost, Gamma, and Epsilon.
+metaSVR is an R Package to integrates Support Vector Regression (SVR) with various metaheuristic algorithms for automated hyperparameter tuning which is: `cost`, `gamma`, and `epsilon`.

-This package can be used to do prediction using SVR for small dataset and to do task where required optimal performance, such as forecasting renewable energy production, forecasting air pollutant, or modelling any regression that involve nonlinear patterns.
+This package can be used to do prediction using SVR for either small or big dataset and to do task where required optimal performance, such as forecasting renewable energy production, forecasting air pollutant, or modelling any regression that involve nonlinear patterns.

 ## Features

 Features provided in this package include:

-- Hybrid of SVR with several metaheuristic algorithms such as:
+- Hybrid of SVR with several **metaheuristic algorithms** such as:
   - Archimedes Optimization (AO)
   - Coot Bird Optimization (CBO)
   - Combined Archimedes Optimization with Coot Bird Optimization (AOCBO)